manimino/semantle-solver/failed_experiments.md

 It can't go higher than 3D because quadtree / octree is part of the implementation.

 ### What about like...
-5D

-Sure, let's do the PCA thing.
+5D?

+OK, did a PCA and reduced the dims down.
+Gradient search starts working really well at 10 and below.

+Elbow in explained variance is at 10.

+Intuitively, the strawberry-peach-envelope test starts passing at 7 dimensions, and gets better as you add more.